Reduction along strong Dirac maps: Introduction

 If it is a manifold, the Dirac pullback of $L_M$ to the fiber $\Phi^{-1}(x)$ descends to a Poisson structure on this reduced space.

-We develop a further generalization of this reduction procedure by introducing the notion of a \emph{generalized reduction level} of $X$.
-This is a triple $(S,\gamma,\varphi)$ consisting of \begin{itemize}[topsep=0pt] \item a submanifold $S$ of $X$, \item a $2$-form $\gamma\in\Omega^2(S)$, and \item a Dirac map $\varphi:S\too Z$ of constant rank to a Dirac manifold $Z$, \end{itemize} which satisfy certain compatibility conditions.
-Each reduction level is equipped with a \emph{stabilizer subalgebroid}
+{We develop a generalization of this procedure in which reduction takes place along a submanifold and the quotient is by the action of a Lie algebroid or Lie groupoid.
+Concretely, for any Dirac manifold $(Z,L_Z)$ we introduce the notion of a \emph{$Z$-level} or \emph{relative reduction level} of $X$---a generalized submanifold $(S,\gamma)$ of $X\times \overline{Z}$ which satisfies certain compatibility conditions.
+Each $Z$-level is equipped with a \emph{stabilizer subalgebroid}

-and we prove the following main theorem, as Theorem \ref{main}.
+and we prove the following main theorem, as Theorem \ref{main}.}